logzio/logz-docs/README.md

 We like to give contributors credit for their work, so go ahead and add yourself as a contributor in your first pull request.

-1. In the logz-docs folder on your machine, find the contributors folder (`logz-docs/_source/logzio_collections/_contributors`).
+1. Find the contributors folder on your machine at `logz-docs/_source/logzio_collections/_contributors`.
 Add a new Markdown file named with your GitHub username and the `.md` extension.

     So if your GitHub username is agrant, your file is named `agrant.md`.
 This is your identifier when you contribute to docs.